someflydays/physics-simulation/src/README.md

 ## Implementation Overview

-### `particle.cxx`
+### *`particle.cxx`*

-**Particle Class** - Represents a single particle within the simulation.
+This file represents a single particle within the simulation.
 Each particle has properties such as mass, charge, lifetime, position, and velocity.
 The class provides methods to reset forces, set decay modes based on particle type, calculate and apply electromagnetic forces between particles, and update the particle's state over time.<br>

 `addForce` - Implements Coulomb's law to compute the electromagnetic force between two charged particles.

 <br>

-### `simulation.cxx`
+### *`simulation.cxx`*

-**Simulation Class** - Manages the overall simulation environment.
+This file manages the overall simulation environment.
 It is responsible for simulating collisions, creating particles, computing forces between all particles, updating states of all particles, and handling particle decay.<br>

 `simulateCollision` - Generates particles with predefined properties and random initial velocities.<br>